338 Aircon

 Evaporator Coil Maintenance:

 In most aircon units, the evaporator coil is sealed within the air handler and may not be readily accessible to the average do-it-yourselfer.
 Annual maintenance by a professional aircon servicing company, however, includes coil inspection and cleaning to remove dust and dirt.
-If evidence of mold growth is noted, the professional aircon servicing company will utilize EPA-approved biocides to disinfect the evaporator coil as well as the condensation drip pan under the coil.

 The mechanism of Condenser Coil: